bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Pitch TODO:
-* Layout and styling!
+* Layout and styling.
-    * Return button has text
+    * Return button has text.
-    * Image responsive size
-    * Image responsive layout
-    * Scroll has overflow scroll
+    * Pitch container header has text.
+    * Focus on pitch scroll to allow for up down navigation.
 * Illustrator
     * Home button